Credit:

 How Many Swaddles Do I Need?

 Newborns spit up—and poop through their night diapers—often.
-You'll very likely be faced with having to change your baby's swaddle several times a night.
+You'll likely need to change your baby's swaddle several times a night.
 Don't put yourself in the position of being without a clean swaddle when you're most desperate for sleep.

 Once you find one that works for you, invest in at least three of them so that you'll always have a clean one on hand.